Imagine you’ve had your eye on an advanced Facebook ads course for weeks now.

 7. Add Scarcity to Your Thank You Page Offers

 Your thank you page is the prefect place to offer post-purchase cross-sells.
 Seriously, thank you page visitors are in peak buying mode.
-Plus, as psychologist Robert Cialdini will tell you, customers are much more likely to convert on your offer if they’ve already bought from you.
+Plus, as psychologist Robert Cialdini will tell you, customers are much more likely to convert on your offer if they’ve already made it through the checkout page and bought from you.

 So, adding a little scarcity or urgency into the mix can transform great conversion rates into outstanding conversion rates!
 A simple pop-up and timer can encourage customers to spend more and boost your average order value.